 Mobile advertising grew 42% to $41 billion in 2016, and for the first time generated 55% of all online display advertising revenue, according to one estimate.
 By 2020, mobile will contribute 75% to online display ad revenue.

-IHS Markit released a white paper Sunday at the Mobile World Congress in Barcelona, outlining some of the mobile worldwide trends that companies will see in 2017.
+As the Mobile World Congress in Barcelona gets underway, IHS Markit released a white paper Sunday outlining some of the mobile worldwide trends that companies will see in 2017.
 Those trends include an uptick in display advertising, adoption of native ads and instant messaging apps, and the adoption of virtual reality.

 With the shift, measuring the return on investment for everything from search and display to native advertising has become a major challenge for marketers as more of them move a larger chunk of their advertising budgets from desktop to mobile.